 - 90 km, competition class.
-(No formal leisure class in 2019, only one class to minimise incorrect registration).
 Participants in the 90K race must have reached the junior age limit of 19 years, as the distance is longer than 50 km.
 Participants will be seeded based on reported results at the time of registration and allocated to starting groups.
 The seeding will be finalised at the start of the race week.
 Events that are prioritised as seeding events for Klarälvsloppet are Klarälvsloppet, Alliansloppet and Vasaloppet.
 Roller Ski 90K is the seeding event for Vasaloppet.

 NB!
-To enable the organiser to undertake accurate seeding of participants, entries must be received by Monday 16 September at 09:00.
+To enable the organiser to undertake accurate seeding of participants, entries must be received by Monday in race week at 13:00.
 Any entries subsequently received are not guaranteed accurate seeding.

 - 60 km, leisure class.
 Participants in the 60K race must be 17 or older.
 Participants select starting groups based on their own estimated completion time.
 Participants competing in leisure class will receive times.